taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

     user
     |> cast(attrs, [:username, :password])
     |> validate_required([:username, :password])
+    |> unique_constraint(:username)
   end
 end
 ```

-This schema will be used to create Ecto structs that represent the user and will be used to make a transaction with that database.
-If you look closely, you will notice that we also added the password field and set it to virtual.
+If we take a look at our schema module, you can see the user schema definition looks pretty similar to how a user resource looks like in our database.
+However, we have added the password as a virtual field.
 This is because we want to construct a user struct with the password field and run validations against it, but we don't want it to to be stored in the database.

-The changeset is what will be used to execute validations and modifications to any data on the user struct before making a transaction with the database.
+We have also defined a changeset function that will execute the validations and constraints that we want and return a changeset that was crafted from running those validations against the user struct.
+Our changeset function currently validates that the username and password fields exist as well as constraining the username to be a unique value.
+We don't want to hgave multiple users with the same username, that would be confusing.

-There's one more thing to call out here, we aren't following any security practices with our password so let's implement a step in the changeset validation to hash the virtual password and set it to the value of the password_hash field before saving the struct as a record to the database.
+There's one more thing to call out here, we aren't following any security practices with how we are storing the password.
+Let's implement a step in the changeset function to hash the virtual password field on the user struct and set it to the value of the password_hash field before saving the changeset to the database.

-We will be using a library called Argon2 to handle hashing the password.
-Let's go ahead and add it as a dependency at the bottom of the dependency list.
+There's many ways to go about encrypting a password, but we will use a library called Argon2 to handle hashing the password.

+Let's get that package added as a dependency to our project.

 ```
 ## mix.exs